iamfeniak/sparkify-etl-pipeline-postgres/README.md

 To see if the process has succeeded (apart from Terminal logs), open and run `analytics.ipynb` notebook.
 There you will see simplistic representation of songplay and general stats about other tables.
 If you want to see what is contained in tables in depth, consider also using `test.ipynb`, it shows more granular data about each of the created tables.

+# License
+Please refer to `LICENSE.md` to understand how to use this project for personal purposes.